tanveerkn/Reputation-Score-Model/README.md

 #      Trust and Believe – Should We?
 # Evaluating the Trustworthiness of Twitter Users

-This model is used to calculate the reputation score for a twittr user.
+This model is used to calculate the reputation score for a twitter user.
 The model is base on both the user level and content level entity for each twitter user.
 The details are given in the paper.

 ## Description
-These scripts are used to extract different features for twiteer user.
-These features are then used to calculate the reputation score for each twitter users.
+These scripts are used to extract different features for twitter user and are then used to calculate the reputation score for each twitter users.
 We generate a dataset for 500 twitter users and then used different regression models to find the one that best fit to our model.

 ## Organization
 The project consist of the following files: